teymursaif/GCEx/readme.md

 **Notes**

-The current version (August 2023) of the pipeline does the first two steps of the desired analysis (out of 4 steps which will be available in the next versions).
+The current version (August 2023) of the pipeline does the first three steps of the desired analysis (out of 4 steps which will be available in the next versions).
 These two steps are (GCpipeline.png):

 1. Sersic modelling of the galaxy to estimate Sersic parameters of objects
-2. Source detection and photometry to make a source catalogue with photometry in all filters
+2. Source detection and photometry to make a source catalog with photometry in all filters
+3. Producing artificial GCs (at the distance of the galaxy and the given PSF) and measuring the completeness of source extractions

 The other steps (steps 3 and 4, to be developed) are:

-3. Producing artificial GCs (at the distance of the galaxy and the given PSF) and measuring the completeness of source extractions, as well as assessing the compactness index of GC
-4. Using compactness criteria based on simulations and identifying GCs in the data, apply colour selection, measuring their properties
+4. Assesing the compactness index and colours of those imulated GCs, and GC selection criteria based on that and identifying GCs in the data, producing GC catalogs

 ![Screenshot](https://raw.githubusercontent.com/teymursaif/GCTOOLS/main/gc_pipeline.png)